NicolasAngleraud/SuperWikt-fr/README.md

 	**input**: tsv file wiktionary.tsv

-	**output**:
+	**output**:tsv file wiktionary_examples.tsv with columns ('sense_id', 'lemma', 'num_ex', 'word_rank', 'example') containing tokenized examples and target word ranks

-	Spacy is used to tokenize, lemmatization to identify the rank of the token in the exemplar sentence, whose sense is illustrated
+	The script uses the Spacy library to tokenize examples and find the target word rank (directly or using basic transformations such as lemmatization) whose sense is illustrated.

 - **Step 3: Generate Predictions**